 Highways are called autopistas and have speed limits of 120 kph (75 mph).
 Secondary roads are called autovias and have speed limits of 50 to 90 kph (31 to 56 mph).

 Some of Spain's highways are toll roads -- look for signs with an "AP," "R" or the Spanish word peaje on them.
-While credit cards are accepted, it's recommended that you pay with cash, just in case there's a problem with the credit card reader accepting an international credit card.
+While credit cards are accepted, we recommend paying with cash, just in case there's a problem with the credit card reader accepting an international credit card.

 Parking can be beastly in some cities and historic towns.
 It can get so crowded in some places, like Granada, that local governments have instituted fees during high-traffic times of day.
 If you're visiting a congested city, consider staying at a hotel that offers parking.